UNCSRP/PRogramming-for-Environmental-Health-And-Toxicology-PREHEAT-Retreat/README.md

 *Machine learning questions:*
-* Script that you need to generate: what proteins predict asthma?
+* Script that you need to generate: can we predict asthma using protein signatures? what proteins predict asthma?

+## Final Group Products
+* 1. Each individual uploads their script to github
+* 2. Each group drafts a powerpoint to present what they found, and what are the biological/clinical implications
+*